keycloakify/oidc-spa/README.md

   <a href="https://docs.oidc-spa.dev">Documentation</a>
 </p>

-An OIDC client tailored for Single Page Applications, particularly suitable for [Vite](https://vitejs.dev/) projects.\
+An Open ID Connect client tailored for Single Page Applications, particularly suitable for [Vite](https://vitejs.dev/) projects.\
 This library is intended for scenarios such as integrating your application with [Keycloak](https://www.keycloak.org/). &#x20;

 In straightforward terms, this library is ideal for those seeking to enable user login/registration in their web application.
 When used in conjunction with Keycloak (for example), it enables you to offer a modern and secure authentication experience with minimal coding effort.
 This includes options for signing in via Google, X, GitHub, or other social media platforms.
 We provide comprehensive guidance from beginning to end.